 - Let cool in pan 5 minutes before removing to a cooling rack.

-- Optional Topping - Almost every muffin tastes better with a crunchy, sugary topping, and these blueberry muffins are no exception.
+- Optional Topping - Almost every muffin tastes better with a crunchy, sugary topping, and these old fashioned blueberry muffins are no exception.
 It's optional, but really is better with it on top.
 Simply sprinkle ½ teaspoon of granulated white sugar on top of each muffin before baking.

 - More Topping Ideas - I love a crumble on top of muffins to add extra sweetness and texture.
 Try the crumble on top of our popular Healthy Pumpkin Muffins, Pear Muffins or Apple Cinnamon Muffins.
 Make with or without nuts.
 Delicious!